simonjulianl/tp/docs/team/radiankrisno.md

     * What it does: Allows the user to clear only records of patients, doctors, or activities in GoMedic.
     * Justification: This feature is really helpful as sometimes you only want to discard information about patients, doctors, or activities.
       This feature is also very helpful during manual testing.
-    * Highlights: Clear activities handle all of the expected causations, e.g. when you clear all patients, all appointments related to the patients will be removed as well.
+    * Highlights: `clear` command handles all the expected causation, e.g. when you clear all patients, all appointments related to the patients will be removed as well.
     * Notable PRs: [PR #138](https://github.com/AY2122S1-CS2103T-T15-1/tp/pull/138)

 * **Ui Feature**: Implement the `view` command to see patient's details.
     * What it does: Allows the user to view a patient's details in GoMedic as the tabular form patient table only shows patient's id, name, contact, age, and gender.
-    * Justification: This feature allows user to see important details of a patient like list of medical conditions the patient is suffering from and all of that specific patient appointments with the user.
+    * Justification: This feature allows user to see important details of a patient like list of medical conditions the patient is suffering from and all of that specific patient's appointments with the user.
     * Highlights: I created a new `Ui` for the patient view along with all the logic.
     * Notable PRs: [PR #163](https://github.com/AY2122S1-CS2103T-T15-1/tp/pull/163)

 * **Ui Enhancement**: Implement UI component that displays the list of `Patient` stored in GoMedic in a tabular form, showing only some details.
-    * What it does: Creates a tabular view of the `Patient`s that users add into GoMedic.
+    * What it does: Creates a tabular view of the `Patient` that users add into GoMedic.
     * Credits: This command heavily uses [**JavaFX**](https://docs.oracle.com/javafx/2/).
 The format for this tabular view of `Patient` closely follows the format and implementation done by my teammate, Simon, who referenced this [blog](http://tutorials.jenkov.com/javafx/tableview.html) when creating his `TableView` for `Activity` .